Mayer Gil

-Mayer Andrés Gil Hurtado (born 7 September 2003) aged 22 is a professional footballer who plays as a forward for Categoría Primera A club Alianza.
+Mayer Andrés Gil Hurtado (born 7 September 2003) is a professional footballer who plays as a forward for Categoría Primera A club Alianza.
 Born in Colombia, he represents El Salvador at international level.

 Club career

 FAS

 Gil started his career with FAS.

 Alianza Petrolera

 He made his debut for Alianza Petrolera as a substitute against Millonarios during the 2022 season in a 4–2 loss.
-Gil scored his first league goals for Alianza Petrolera on March 10, 2023 where he came on as a substitute and went on to score twice in a 3–2 win over Deportivo Pasto.
+Gil scored his first league goals for Alianza Petrolera on 10 March 2023 where he came on as a substitute and went on to score twice in a 3–2 win over Deportivo Pasto.
 On 19 May 2023, Mayer Gil signed a new 3-year contract extension with the club.

 International career

 Mayer Gil was eligible to represent Colombia, where he was born, and El Salvador through naturalization.

 He previously was called up for El Salvador U20.
 He played for them during the 2022 CONCACAF U-20 Championship.

-He made his senior debut for El Salvador on November 16, 2022 against Nicaragua as a substitute in a 1–0 friendly loss.
-His debut in a competitive match came against the United States on March 27, 2023 as a substitute during the CONCACAF Nations League in a 1–0 loss.
+He made his senior debut for El Salvador on 16 November 2022 against Nicaragua as a substitute in a 1–0 friendly loss.
+His debut in a competitive match came against the United States on 27 March 2023 as a substitute during the CONCACAF Nations League in a 1–0 loss.